North Korea test-launches 2 ballistic missiles, after end of new US-South Korea-Japan drill

-SEOUL, South Korea — (AP) — North Korea test-fired two ballistic missile Monday, South Korea’s military said, a day after the North vowed “offensive and overwhelming” responses to a new U.S. military drill with South Korea and Japan.
+SEOUL, South Korea — (AP) — North Korea test-fired two ballistic missile Monday but one of them possibly flew abnormally, South Korea's military said, a day after the North vowed "offensive and overwhelming" responses to a new U.S. military drill with South Korea and Japan.

-The Joint Chiefs of Staff said the missiles were launched 10 minutes apart in a northeastern direction from the town of Jangyon in southeastern North Korea.
+The Joint Chiefs of Staff said in a statement the missiles were launched 10 minutes apart in a northeasterly direction from the town of Jangyon in southeastern North Korea.

 It said the first missile flew 600 kilometers (370 miles) and the second missile 120 kilometers (75 miles), but didn’t say where they landed.
 North Korea typically test-fires missiles toward its eastern waters, but the second missile’s flight distance was too short to reach those waters.

-The reports said the first missile landed in the waters off the North’s eastern city of Chongjin.

-South Korea's Joint Chiefs of Staff, which did not comment on the media reports, said South Korea maintains a firm readiness to repel any provocations by North Korea in conjunctions with the military alliance with the United States.
+The Joint Chiefs of Staff condemned the North's launches as a provocation that poses a serious threat to peace on the Korean Peninsula.
+It said South Korea maintains a firm readiness to repel any provocations by North Korea in conjunctions with the military alliance with the United States.

 The “Freedom Edge” drill was meant to increase the sophistication of previous exercises with simultaneous air and naval drills geared toward improving joint ballistic-missile defense, anti-submarine warfare, surveillance and other skills and capabilities.
 The three-day drill involved a U.S. aircraft carrier as well as destroyers, fighter jets and helicopters from the three countries.